codeonlyjs/website/content/guide/router.md

 * `options` - an object with settings controlling how URLs are mapped
     - `base` - a URL prefix for external URLs
     - `hash` - if true URLs will be externalized as hash URL paths.

+If specified, the `base` option must start and end with a slash "'/'".

 ### internalize(url)